 No, it’s a worldwide problem.
 No country is better than another when it comes to sex trafficking because it is a low-risk, high-profit industry that operates through elaborate international criminal networks all over the world.
 It is one of the fastest growing criminal industries in the world victimizing millions of people and reaping billions in profits.

-Many people might think that sex trafficking isn’t as much of a problem here in the United States because we have so many laws to protect people.
+Many people might think that sex trafficking isn’t as much of a problem here in the United States.
 Is this true?

-I see a lot of massage parlors with no windows or wrought iron security doors that do not look like friendly day spas.
+I see a lot of massage parlors with no windows or wrought iron security doors.
+They do not look like friendly day spas.
 I often wonder if these places hide sex traffic victims.
 What do you say about these kinds of places?

 In the US, there are a lot of places like that.
 I don’t work in the US but a lot of organizations do.
 When one think that those places are not real massage parlors, one should go to the police to signal it.
 It’s the best thing to do.